undergrad-partner-school

 Retention Rate

-As reported in 2022, the freshman retention rate for University of Cincinnati was 86.2%, a testament to the outstanding educational experience provided by this institution.
+The freshman retention rate for University of Cincinnati was 85.34% in 2025, reflecting the superb quality of the educational programs at this institution.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year graduation rate at this institution stands at 72%, which is considered an above-average graduation rate.
+The six-year graduation rate at this school is 75%, which is considered an above-average graduation rate.

 Student Body